tahaontech/infinit-ip-changer/README.md

 GET /changeip
 ```

-This endpoint returns a random proxy IP address from a list of available IP addresses.
+This endpoint renew your tor connection and return you the new IP address.

 ## Contributing